ulisseslima/infinite-platform/README.md

 # infinite-platform
-Unity demo - Infinite platform scroll
+Unity demo - Infinite platform scroll with some obstacle randomization.